 Blueberry bushes may be sold in containers with soil or as bare-root plants.
 When working with bare-root plants, it's best to soak the root ball for a few hours prior to planting.
 Otherwise, the process is essentially the same.

-Start by digging a planting hole about 20 inches deep and 18 inches wide, spacing plants approximately 4 to 5 feet apart with 8 feet between rows of plants.
-Prepare the soil for each hole by mixing in two parts loam soil with one part peat moss, aged sawdust or oak-leaf mold.
-Place a layer of your amended soil in the hole and then add the bush, gently spreading out the roots.
-Fill in the hole around the roots and then add 2 to 4 inches of mulch above the soil level, leaving a gap around the base to allow for airflow.
+Prepare the entire planting area instead of amending each hole by incorporating organic matter such as compost, peat moss, aged sawdust, or oak-leaf mold into the native soil.
+Dig planting holes as deep as the root ball and 18 inches wide, spacing plants approximately 4 to 5 feet apart with 8 feet between rows of plants.
+Add each bush, gently spreading out the roots.
+Backfill the hole, gently tamping the soil around the roots, and then add 2 to 4 inches of mulch above the soil level, pulling the mulch away from the stems.
 Remove 25 percent of the stems on the bush after planting to encourage new growth; this will be replaced quickly after planting.

-A month later, apply 1/2 ounce of 10-10-10 fertilizer 6 to 12 inches from the base of the plant.
+A month later, apply 1/2 ounce of 10-10-10 fertilizer 6 to 12 inches from the base of the plant, if soil-test results indicate the need for increasing soil fertility.
 For the first year or two, pinch back any blossoms that develop on your new plant to force it to focus its energy on growth rather than fruit production.
 This will result in greater production in the future, which will add up over the plant's lengthy life span.
 Peak berry production begins after the plants are six years old.

 In What Zone Do Blueberries Grow Best?